 public function __construct(

-private int $iblockId, // catalog infoblock ID
+private int $iblockId,

-private int $sectionId, // default section (category)
+private int $sectionId,

-private string $priceCurrency = 'USD'
+private string $currency = 'USD'

 {